shehreendheda/katacoda-scenarios/taggingv2/apptagging/step5.md

 8. Scroll down to the list of **Traces**.
 Expand the **Version** facet.

     Select version `1.0`.
-Notice the listed durations.
+Notice the Durations listed.
+Hover over the Latency Breakdown bars to view the latencies of the discounts-service spans.

     Select version `1.1`.
-Notice the listed durations.
+Notice the Durations listed.
+Hover over the Latency Breakdown bars to view the latencies of the discounts-service spans.

-    _Looks like the new version of the discounts-service has increased latency that can impact user experience.
-The deployment can be rolled back, fixed, and then redeployed or a new fix/version can be pushed._
+    _Looks like the new version of the discounts-service has much lower latency and resolved a high-latency issue in the service._

 9. Navigate to <a href="https://app.datadoghq.com/apm/services" target="_datadog">**APM** > **Services**</a>.
 Select **store-frontend**.